-- When referring a case of suspected or alleged abuse to the statutory agencies • the LDPCP (or their designate) will ask to be informed of the timing of the subsequent Strategy Meeting.
-The strategy meeting involves representatives from each of the statutory agencies and decides whether and how to investigate the allegation. - The LDPCP (or their designate) should clarify with the investigating agencies • when, how and by whom other agencies, parents or quardians of the child should be told a referral has been made. - The Social Worker is responsible for providing a report of the outcomes of any related enquiry.
-The LDPCP (or their designate) should ensure receipt of this report as it enables the Case Coordinator to complete the Ofsted online Resolution form.
+- When referring a case of suspected or alleged abuse to the statutory agencies • the LDPS will ask to be informed of the timing of the subsequent Strategy Meeting.
+The strategy meeting involves representatives from each of the statutory agencies and decides whether and how to investigate the allegation. - The LDPS should clarify with the investigating agencies when, how and by • whom other agencies, parents or guardians of the child should be told a referral has been made. - The Social Worker is responsible for providing a report of the outcomes of any . related enquiry.
+The LDPS should ensure receipt of this report as it enables the details to be completed on the Ofsted online Resolution form. - The LDPS can offer advice and support to any staff required to participate in • strategy meetings or a Child Protection Case Conference.

-- The LDPCP can offer advice and support to any staff required to participate in strategy meetings or a Child Protection Case Conference. - The LDPCP must be aware of all updates to confidential information in relation to child protection.
+• The LDPS must be aware of all updates to confidential information in relation to child protection.